 This step-by-step guide will help you with new user registration and setting up your AZTaxes.gov acccount, CLICK HERE.

-- Download and complete the Joint Tax Application (JT-1) and send it by following the instructions.
+- Download and complete the Joint Tax Application (JT-1) and mail to the address indicated on the form.

 1600 W. Monroe

 When applying in person, only the owner or principal officer of a business who has signed the application can receive the license.
 Proof of identity will be required.
 Otherwise, the license will be mailed to the applicant unless a power of attorney is provided.

 Please note construction contractors must mail or hand-deliver a completed JT-1 paper form.

 Overall, vendors who file complete and accurate applications can expect to receive their Arizona TPT license in the following timeframes:

 - Paper JT-1 mailed: mailing time plus 3-5 business days of processing time